thegetty/quire-docs/content/documentation/getting-started.md

 ## Start a New Project

 Now that you have [installed Quire](/documentation/install-uninstall/) its time to get started on your first publication.
 To create a new project you will be running the `quire new` command.
 You can learn more about various commands in the [*Quire CLI Commands*](/documentation/quire-cli/) chapter of our guide.
-Open your {{< q-glossary "command-line shell" >}} and copy and paste the text below, replacing `project-name` with what you would like your project folder to be called.
+Open your {{< q-def "command-line shell" >}} and copy and paste the text below, replacing `project-name` with what you would like your project folder to be called.
 (Don’t use spaces or special characters in your project name, and lowercase is recommended.)

 ```tx
 quire new project-name